amosproj/amos2022ss04-digital-identity/Documentation/testing/frontend/FrontendTesting.md

 ## Testing for Exceptions

-If you want to check, whether certain exceptions are thrown, you can use the Methods
+If you want to check, whether certain exceptions are thrown, you can use the methods
 - ``toThrow()`` to check whether an exception was thrown and
 - ``toThrowError(ErrorType)`` to check whether an exception of a specific type was thrown.